 "Teal'c's son Rya'c is kidnapped by Apophis and SG1 tries to rescue him.
 When Rya'c is recovered he denounces his father and helps to capture the team.
 They escape, but will they be able to return to Earth and cure Rya'c?"

-On this day in 2005, The 4400 aired "Lockdown."
-This served as the tenth episode of the program's second season, and here's the plot summary compliments of our friends at IMDB.com:
+On this day in 2005 (in the U.S.), The 4400 aired "Lockdown."
+Officially, this served as the tenth episode of the program's second season, and here's the plot summary compliments of our friends at IMDB.com:

 "On John Colliers' birthday NTAC receives threatening e-mails and gets attacked by terror.
 Kyle is concerned that an innocent will be convicted for killing Collier.
 Maia gets a mysterious infection and is treated at NTAC.
 Isabelle has broken off her special communication with her mother and transfers it to her father.
 At school a girl is very interested in Kyle."